• Skip to primary navigation

 What can I add to chicken soup to make it taste better?

-The 3 ingredients to make your mushroom and chicken soup or simple chicken soup taste better are: mushrooms or a dash of soy sauce to add umami flavor, fresh (or dried) herbs, and enough chicken broth to flavor the soup.
+The 3 ingredients to make your mushroom and chicken soup or simple chicken soup taste better are: mushrooms or a dash of soy sauce to add umami flavor, fresh (or dried) herbs, and enough chicken broth.

 What goes well with mushroom soup?